robvanholstein/IRDAP/docs/source/configfile.rst

 .. include:: ../../irdap/config.conf
    :literal:

-The input parameters are divided into four groups:
+The input parameters are divided into five groups:

 - :ref:`Basic pre-processing options`
+- :ref:`Basic PDI options`
-- :ref:`Basic post-processing options`
+- :ref:`Basic ADI options`
 - :ref:`Advanced pre-processing options`
-- :ref:`Advanced post-processing options`
+- :ref:`Advanced PDI options`

 Below we discuss for each parameter of the configuration file what it does and what the valid input options are.